 The map was also redone.
 On the screen capture below, we can see something that occurs with user-made scenarios.
 Knowing the mechanics of the games, maps are made to get the desired results in gameplay and not necessarily to visually portray the area being mapped.
 The combination of multiple rivers coming together in the vicinity of Nghĩa Lộ combined with irrigation structures creates a number of islands near the town.
 The effect of this is modeled with an impossibly-angular series of interconnected minor rivers.

 The revised scenario played very differently than the original.
 With six hour turns, the wait for reinforcements seems terribly long.
 During this time, the enemy captured most of the road (where the objective points are, see below screenshot), eliminated the defenders from the town proper, and cleared out the center of the valley.
-Even when my initial paradrops began, I was unable to do anything except try to stay clear of the enemy.
+Even when my initial para-drops began, I was unable to do anything except try to stay clear of the enemy.

 The balance of the forces is also obviously redone, although I didn’t look at the details.
 The French forces seem much weaker in the open, but tougher in prepared defenses.
 Several of my outposts remained intact through until the end of the scenario, despite enemy assault.
 While the casualties are not directly observable in the screens, the rate seems to be closer (though still higher) than the historic casualty rates for this battle.

 Once again, despite the narrowing of the focus, I am struck that the operational scale of this game doesn’t touch the tactical scale of Steel Panthers.
-Even if the troop concentrations worked out, going from a six hour battle to a one-or-more 1 hour battles would require a summary of supply, rest, and reinforcement that isn’t accounted for in most tactical engines and is abstracted in the TOAW mechanics.
+Even if the troop concentrations worked out, going from a six hour battle to a one-or-more 1 hour battles would require a simulation of supply, rest, and reinforcement that isn’t accounted for in most tactical engines and is abstracted in the TOAW mechanics.
 Also, this being an all-infantry battle, it probably wouldn’t be the most fun scenario for a game that has a tank reference right there in the name.

 One game that does try to model the details between these two levels the the Command Ops engine from Panther Games.
 While units are, as with this scenario, represented down to the company level, the lower level of detail is modeled.
 Time is a pausable continuous time, meaning a much more detailed calculations of what happens when.
 Also, the details of the deployments of the companies are represented – as opposed to simply placing them in a hex.

-Supply is modeled much more explicitly.
+In Command Ops, supply is modeled much more explicitly.
 In TOAW, supply is important, but it mostly involves controlling hexes between the supply source and the units to prevent unit combat factors from degrading.
 In Command Ops, the flow of materiel is accounted for so as to show up in the ammunition numbers of the resupplied units.
 I have read no information on the supply operations of this particular battle, but with a geographically-isolated fight taking place over the course of a week, I imagine it was critical.

 The Command Ops engine was original designed for paratrooper operations (Highway to the Reich, Conquest of the Aegean), and would probably make an excellent engine for this particular scenario.

-Despite my victory in this scenario, I wonder if it was partially an artifact of the programmed opponent not being tuned quite right.
+Despite my satisfaction with earning a victory in this scenario, I wonder if it was partially an artifact of the programmed opponent not being tuned quite right.
 There were several occasions during the battle that I was very sure that I was about to be wiped out in the next turn, but I was allowed to withdraw my forces and concentrate them.
 At the end of the game, there is an enemy company in good order, dug in on the eastern edge of my screenshot.
-Unopposed by my forces, that unit could have grabbed several victory locations and there would be nothing I could do about it.
+Unopposed by my forces, that unit could have grabbed several victory locations and there would be nothing I could have done about it.
 It makes me wonder if a French victory would have been feasible against a human opponent.

 The Battle of Hòa Bình